-Because a 2-semester APE experience for the dual degree pathway is not feasible given scheduling and credit load restrictions on these students, their APE requirement is fulfilled by completing 1-semester of PUBH 5407 Practicum in Public Health (typically during the spring semester).
+Because a 2-semester APE experience for the Dual Degree pathway is not feasible given scheduling and credit load restrictions on these students, their APE requirement is fulfilled by completing 1-semester of PUBH 5407 Practicum in Public Health (typically during the spring semester).
 The field requirement for the 1-semester experience is equivalent in performance expectations.
-Dual degree students are expected to complete 135+ hours of fieldwork under the supervision of an agency-based preceptor, culminating in a presentation and project summary.
-Since some competencies are not covered during the 1 semester APE, dual degree students are expected to demonstrate their mastery of competencies through additional work.
-In the past, students only had the opportunity to self-identify relevant activities which would be evaluated by the Program Director.
+Dual Degree candidates are expected to complete 4 hours of didactic learning and 135+ hours of fieldwork under the supervision of an agency-based preceptor, culminating in a presentation and project summary.
+In the past, students identified as needing to demonstrate their mastery of additional competencies, had the opportunity to self-identify relevant activities which would be evaluated by the Program Director.
 Currently, students still have this option, or they can complete identified online modules offered on HuskyCT.
-The students' performances are assessed and approved by the Program and Practicum Directors.
+The students' performances are assessed and approved by the Program and Practicum Director.